andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 Blinded, not by the ultraviolet radiation of our life-giving
 <a href="https://en.wikipedia.org/wiki/G-type_main-sequence_star" target="_blank" rel="noreferrer no opener"> G-type main-sequence star</a>,
-but by the brilliant rays of sunshine emanating from the massive canvas stretched before me on the wall of the Munchmuseet's 6th floor <span class="skewed">Monumental</span> exhibit.
+but by the brilliant rays of sunshine emanating from the Munchmuseet's 6th floor <span class="skewed">Monumental</span> exhibit.

-Edvard Munch's *The Sun* is
-a painting so expansive, so vibrant, so expressive, so utterly indescribable that it was previously described to me and I'm still completely dumbfounded.
+*The Sun*, a painting by Oslo's native son Edvard Munch, is a work that's so indescribably expansive. indescribably vibrant. indescribably expressive. indescribably affecting.
+So indescribably indescribable that I am struggling to, well, describe it.

 Stretching a staggering *26 feet across* and *15 feet high*, the marvelous painting spews rays of bright, beautiful sunshine across its sprawling canvas.
+It portrays
-Standing in front of it you feel the warmth. painting was pithily described by Munch, "I saw the sun rise up above the rocks - I painted the sun."
+painting was pithily described by Munch, "I saw the sun rise up above the rocks - I painted the sun."

+Standing beneath the painting I feel its warmth, letting the sun's rays wash over me.
 I was expecting to be wowed but I find myself completely bowled over with astonishment.

+What is unclear is the sun rising?
+Or setting?
+Are we witnessing the aspirational glow of boundless potential?
+Or the last glimmers of a brilliant memory?

+Much the same as the earth rotates around the sun, the everlasting constant at the center of our solar system, the key to all life on earth, so too do our lives rotate around *The Sun*.
+We crawl, we tumble.
+We walk, we stub our toe.
+We make friends, we lose touch.
+We fall in love, we mend a broken heart.
+We get married, we have kids, we travel across oceans, we grow old.
+All the while *The Sun*'s rays remain statically frozen in time, our lives rotating around its magical glow.
+It's neither a rising or setting sun, its our perspective that rises and sets around the painting.

 This prodigious work isn't even his most massive. *The Reserchers*, a painting of children digging and exploring in the sand, measures an